apel/rest/doc/admin.md

 * `/etc/cron.d/cloudsummariser` : Cron job that runs `run_cloud_summariser.sh`

 * `/usr/bin/run_cloud_summariser.sh` : Stops the loader servic, summarises the database and restarts the loader

+## Authorize new WP5 components to view Summaries

+* In `yaml/accounting-server-rc.yaml`, add the IAM registered ID corresponding to the service in the env variable `ALLOWED_FOR_GET`.
+It should be of form below, quotes included.
+Python needs to be able to interpret this variable as a list of strings, the outer quotes prevent kubernetes interpreting it as something meaningful in YAML.
+The accounting-server-rc on kubernetes will have to be restarted for that to take effect.
+This can be done by deleting the accounting-server-service pod.

+`"['XXXXXXXXXXXX','XXXXXXXXXXXXXXXX']".`